darkscyla/MA-LOAM/README.md

 ### Build and run

-Clone this package in a catkin workspace, change directory to it and build the package using:
+Clone this package in a catkin workspace, change directory to it and build the package using (given that you have all the dependencies installed):

 ```bash
 catkin build --this --no-deps --cmake-args  -DCMAKE_BUILD_TYPE=Release